mampfes/hacs_waste_collection_schedule/doc/source/insert_it_de.md

 ```

-## How to get the source arguments from website
+## How to get the source arguments

-Another way get the source arguments is to us a (desktop) browser, e.g. Google Chrome:
-Easy way to get the source arguments is to use a (desktop) browser, eg.g Google Chrome:
+Easy way to get the `location_id` source argument is to use a (desktop) browser, eg.g Google Chrome:

 1. Open the digital abfallkalender, e.g. for Offenbach [https://www.offenbach.de/stadtwerke/stadtservice/Entsorgung/abfallkalender.php](https://www.offenbach.de/stadtwerke/stadtservice/Entsorgung/abfallkalender.php).
 2. Enter the street name and the number